ding0t/scbc-taipan/README.md

 # What is in the repository
 1. README.md this file
-1. [vagrant](vagrant) For admins; contains instructions and code to setup the virtual machines for labs
+1. [labs](./labs) For students; contains cheatsheets, and lab files
-1. [labs](labs) For students; contains cheatsheets, and lab files
+1. [fightclub](./fightclub) for run sheets and script to use in competition
-1. [presentations](presentations) For all; holds the instruction material for each week
+1. [playground](./playground/) for a play with applying the things we know

 # Course outline
 The cyber taipan at SCBC will (approx) cover